 Advantages:

-• Involves various departments, leading to more realistic and diverse insights.
+- It involves multiple departments, resulting in more realistic and diverse insights.

 Disadvantages:

-Best for: Businesses that aim to enhance internal engagement in the budgeting process and leverage insights from employees across departments.
+It is suitable for businesses that want to boost internal engagement in the budgeting process and leverage insights from their employees.

 8. Flexible Budget

-The last type of budget is the flexible budget, where the creation process is adjusted based on the actual activity levels during a specific period.
+The final type is the flexible budget, which is prepared based on the actual level of activity during a given period.

 Advantages:

-• Can be adjusted according to actual operational activity, providing real-time financial clarity.
+- It can be adjusted to actual operational activity and provides real-time financial clarity.

-• Allows for direct comparison between actual performance and the budgeted figures.
+- It allows for a direct comparison between actual performance and the budgeted figures.

 Disadvantages:

-Best for: Businesses that operate with varying levels of activity or experience regular fluctuations in demand, such as seasonal businesses.
+It is suitable for businesses with varying operational levels or fluctuating demand, such as seasonal businesses.

-From the types of budgets mentioned, along with their advantages, disadvantages, and compatibility, there are several principles that you should understand when preparing a budget:
+From the types of budgets mentioned, along with their drawbacks, advantages, and suitability, there are key principles you should understand when preparing a budget:

-2. Create the Budget at the Start of the Financial PeriodThe budget should be prepared at the beginning of the financial period so that it can be used as a control tool and to assess effectiveness and efficiency throughout the period.
+- Prepare it at the beginning of the financial period so it can be used as a control tool and to assess its effectiveness and efficiency throughout the period.

-3. Collaboration in Budget PreparationThe budget should be collaborative, including input and feedback from all stakeholders, such as employees, executives, departments, and management.
+- A budget should be collaborative and include input and feedback from all stakeholders, including employees, executives, departments, and management.

-4. Comprehensive BudgetThe budget must be comprehensive, covering all aspects of financial activities, using realistic estimates for both income and expenditures.
+- A budget should be comprehensive, covering all aspects of financial activity, and based on realistic estimates of income and expenses.

-6. Clear Financial and Monetary Goals Financial and monetary goals should be clear and well-defined before planning the budget.
+- Financial and monetary objectives should be clear and well-defined before planning the budget.

-Those are the types of budgets and the principles you should consider when preparing them.
-As for transaction records and administration, leave everything to Labamu.
+Those are the types of budgets and the principles you should keep in mind when preparing them.
+As for transaction records and administration, leave it all to Labamu.

 With just one app, you can enjoy a variety of free and paid features to support your business operations.
 Join over 84,000 other entrepreneurs who are already using this app to manage their businesses.
-Download the app via Google Play or the App Store now, Sahabat Labamu!
+Download it now on Google Play or the App Store, Labamu friends!